-in which government monitors penalize vendors that sell illegal fish in Chile, while we surreptitiously monitor vendors' reactions to that enforcement by deploying "mystery shoppers" in fish markets.
-We cross-randomized the frequency of enforcement visits and the (un)predictability of schedules to test theoretical predictions about the optimal design of audit policy.
-Not surprisingly, we see that fish vendors find it more difficult to adapt when monitoring visits are unpredictable.
-The theory and experiments also deliver a counter-intuitive result: Auditing is more effective when it is conducted at lower frequency.
-Even if enforcement is very cheap to conduct, the auditor will sometimes do better by holding back some effort.
+predictions by conducting a large-scale randomized controlled trial (RCT) in which government monitors penalize vendors that sell illegal fish in Chile, while we surreptitiously monitor vendors' reactions to that enforcement by deploying "mystery shoppers" in fish markets.
+We cross-randomize the frequency of enforcement visits and the (un)predictability of schedules to test theoretical predictions about the optimal audit policy design.

-This experiment takes place at scale in a consequential setting, targeting a problem that has large welfare consequences.
-The government of Chile has instituted a ban on fishing and sales of critically endangered Pacific hake fish (merluza) during September each year, when the fish reproduces.
-Catching hake during that period is especially ecologically destructive.
-We randomize the fish markets where the government sends monitors to levy penalties on vendors illegally selling fish.
-We also cross-randomize a consumer information campaign designed to educate consumers about the environmental risk associated with over-fishing of hake and discourage consumption during the September ban period.
-This serves as a useful benchmark because less direct strategies such as information campaigns designed to change social norms around the undesirable behavior2, or marketing that appeals to people's sense of fairness (Hainmueller et al., 2015), or encouraging third-party reporting (Naritomi, 2018), may be more cost-effective in settings where it is difficult to enforce rules.
-Our information campaign could even complement the audit strategy: If vendors react to the enforcement by hiding their illegal hake sales, then informed consumers may be an important second line of defense.
+This experiment is set in Chile, where the government instituted a ban on fishing and sale of the critically endangered Pacific hake fish (merluza) during September each year, when the fish reproduce.
+Catching hake during this period is especially ecologically destructive.
+We randomized the fish markets where the government sent monitors to levy penalties on vendors illegally selling fish.
+We compare this against the effects of a consumer information campaign designed to educate consumers about the environmental risks associated with overfishing of hake, and discourage consumption during the September ban period.
+This consumer information campaign serves as a useful benchmark because the "private politics" of activism and boycotts have emerged as leading alternatives to public regulation (Egorov and Harstad, 2017).
+Other seemingly light-touch strategies designed to change social norms around the undesirable behavior (Chetty et al., 2014; Guiteras et al., 2015), or marketing that appeals to people's sense of fairness (Hainmueller et al., 2015), or encouraging third-party reporting (Naritomi, 2018), may be more cost-effective in settings where it is difficult to enforce rules.
+Our information campaign could even complement the audit strategy: if vendors react to the enforcement by hiding their illegal hake sales, then informed consumers may be an important second line of defense.
 Our 2x2 experimental design can test for such complementarities.

-Since we are tracking illegal activities, we measure outcomes using "mystery shoppers" to improve credibility of the data.
-We sent trained surveyors who look like typical shoppers to each market to pose as buyers and (try to) purchase fish during the ban.
-We link the daily reports from mystery shoppers to the enforcement logbook recorded by government inspectors to test our model's specific predictions on the nature of learning and adaptation in response to variable patterns of enforcement visits that different vendors experience.
+Since we are tracking illegal activities, we measure outcomes using "mystery shoppers" - trained surveyors who look like typical shoppers - sent to each market to pose as buyers and (try to) purchase hake fish during the ban.
+We linked the daily reports from mystery shoppers to the enforcement logbook recorded by government inspectors to test our model's specific predictions on the dynamics of learning and adaptation in response to variable patterns of enforcement visits that different vendors experienced.